aishwaryaprakashg/vision/README.md

 - **WebGPU backend** — Use the experimental WebGPU backend for TensorFlow.js where supported.
 - **Confidence calibration** — Display per-category confidence distributions.

 ---

+## Acknowledgements

+This project was built using open-source technologies including React, Vite, TensorFlow.js, MobileNet v2, Tesseract.js, Tailwind CSS, Framer Motion, and Lucide React.

+Special thanks to the Open Source Developers' Community (OSDC) for organizing the On-Device AI Hackathon.

+---